FlavorlessQuark/Solgri/README.md

 - Cron jobs for predictions
 - Save Data

+(Yes this means you're in the WRONG BRANCH.
+This branch is not used and the code here is not valid, it was PR approved by mistake)

 Below is AI - generated nonsense, but you can read it if you want.